christianwoehrle/keycloakclient-operator/README.md

-To have the Keycloak Client Operator handle KeycloakClients for a specifiy Keycloak INstallation and Realm you need the following Ressources
+To have the Keycloak Client Operator handle KeycloakClients for a specifiy Keycloak Installation and Realm you need the following Ressources